bigskysoftware/htmx/www/content/essays/htmx-sucks.md

 properly.

-Sometimes the htmx author will make a smart-alec comment like "Well, how do you feel about the [href](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#href) attribute", but that's different, obviously.
+Sometimes the htmx author will make a smart-alec comment like "Well, how do you feel about the [href](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#href) attribute?", but that's different, obviously.

 ## No Jobs